Sylvania - Taren Point

 An assessment of population growth drivers in Sylvania - Taren Point reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Sylvania - Taren Point's population is around 16,530 as of August 2025.
-This reflects an increase of 100 people since the 2021 Census, which reported a population of 16,430 people.
-The change was inferred from the estimated resident population of 16,537 in June 2024 and an additional 65 validated new addresses since the Census date.
+Sylvania - Taren Point's population is around 16,527 as of November 2025.
+This reflects an increase of 97 people since the 2021 Census, which reported a population of 16,430 people.
+The change was inferred from the estimated resident population of 16,534 as of June 2024 and an additional 65 validated new addresses since the Census date.
 This level of population equates to a density ratio of 2,727 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration primarily drove population growth during recent periods.
+Population growth was primarily driven by overseas migration during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilised NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group were applied to all areas for years 2032 to 2041.
-Based on the latest population numbers, the area is expected to grow by 1,520 persons to 2041, representing an increase of 9.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on the latest population numbers, the area is expected to grow by 1,520 persons to 2041, with an increase of 9.2% in total over the 17 years.

 Frequently Asked Questions - Population